jswhitten/hygmap/README.md

 - **Origin (0,0,0):** Our Sun's position

 The interface shows an overhead view of the galactic plane, with stars colored by spectral type and sized by brightness.

+### Features

+- 2.5M+ stars from the AT-HYG 3.2 catalog with accurate spatial coordinates
+- Multi-fiction layers: toggle between real star names and those from Star Trek, Babylon 5, and more coming soon
+- Interactive 2D/3D visualizations with zoom, pan, and stereoscopic or printable modes
+- Search by catalog ID (HD, HIP, Gaia, Gl/GJ, TYC), Bayer/Flamsteed name, or proper name
+- Sortable data table of stars in view
+- Configurable map settings (units, magnitude limits, layer selection) stored in session
+- Dockerized deployment with PostgreSQL backend and GD-rendered PNG maps

 ## Data Sources